 Continuing-Student Housing Application Process

 Students who utilize the separate paper application process must be turn in and verify their paper application by a staff member in Residential Education and Housing (REH) or at the Knight Connections Desk.
 Applications will be accepted Monday through Friday, 8 a.m.–4 p.m.
 Applications will not be accepted after 4 p.m.
 Applications cannot be mailed or placed on the outside of the REH office door or left at the Knight Connections Desk.
-Students need to use the KnightLine issued lottery number on all housing applications, unless a new number has been approved and issued by REH.
+Students need to use the KnightLine issued lottery time slot on all housing applications, unless a new time has been approved and issued by REH.

 An email will be sent to the individual/group when their application is turned in to verify that it has been received by the due date.